Saci-Career/saci-admin/frontend/README.md

 ## How worker is ranked

-The worker will access our platform and will rank his/her independence for each knowledge his/her role has.
-If the worker answers 0, he/she doesn't know nothing about that knowledge.
-If he/she answers 5, he/she is a master in that knowledge.
-When the worker submits all his/her answers, the previous calculation is done, and a score is concluded.
+The worker will access our platform and will rank their independence for each knowledge their role has.
+If the worker answers 0, they don't know nothing about that knowledge.
+If they answer 5, they are a master in that knowledge.
+When the worker submits all their answers, the previous calculation is done, and a score is concluded.
 But what is done with this score? (from 0 to 100)

 ## Levels ranges